 In connection with the initial closing of the 2013 Private Placement, the stockholders of Matinas BioPharma, Inc. ("Matinas BioPharma") prior to the 2013 Merger (as defined below) and the 2013 Private Placement (the "Matinas Stockholders") and the stockholders of the Company prior to the Merger (the "Company Stockholders"), entered into a Voting Agreement (the "Voting Agreement").
-Pursuant to the terms of the Voting Agreement, (i) the Matinas Stockholders have the right to nominate four (4) members to our Board (the "Matinas Stockholders' Nominees"), (ii) the Company Stockholders will vote in favor of the election and removal of the Matinas Stockholders' Nominees and (iii) the Company Stockholders shall nominate the Aegis Nominee to our Board and (iv) the Matinas Stockholders shall vote in favor of the election and removal of the Aegis Nominee.
+Pursuant to the terms of the Voting Agreement, (i) the Matinas Stockholders have the right to nominate four (4) members to our Board (the "Matinas Stockholders' Nominees"), (ii) the Company Stockholders will vote in favor of the election and removal of the Matinas Stockholders shall vote in favor of the election and removal of the Matinas Stockholders shall vote in favor of the election and removal of the Aegis Nominee.
 The Voting Agreement expired on July 11, 2016.